Cloud Controller Manager Administration

 NoScheduleduring initialization.
 This marks the node as needing a second initialization from an external controller before it can be scheduled work.
 Note that in the event that cloud controller manager is not available, new nodes in the cluster will be left unschedulable.
 The taint is important since the scheduler may require cloud specific information about nodes such as their region or type (high cpu, gpu, high memory, spot instance, etc).

-As of v1.8, cloud controller manager can implement:
+The cloud controller manager can implement:

 If you are using a cloud that is currently supported in Kubernetes core and would like to adopt cloud controller manager, see the cloud controller manager in kubernetes core.

-For providers already in Kubernetes core, you can run the in-tree cloud controller manager as a Daemonset in your cluster, use the following as a guideline:
+For providers already in Kubernetes core, you can run the in-tree cloud controller manager as a DaemonSet in your cluster, use the following as a guideline:

 Running cloud controller manager comes with a few possible limitations.
 Although these limitations are being addressed in upcoming releases, it's important that you are aware of these limitations for production workloads.